qangelot/selenium_scrap/README.md

 # selenium_scrap
-Using selenium to access trip advisor reviews and indeed job posting This allows to handle dynamic elements on the website, which is not possible with beautiful soup
+Using selenium to access trip advisor reviews, indeed job posting and linkedin job offer.
+This allows to handle dynamic elements on the website, which is not possible with beautiful soup : click elements and fill in forms